-Graduated from Virginia Commonwealth University Qatar, Ghada studied graphic design and she is used to deal with topics such like freedom of expression, fake news and injustice.
+Graduated from Virginia Commonwealth University Qatar, Ghada studied graphic design and she usually deals with topics such like freedom of expression, fake news and injustice.

 Following her participation in a three-months program as an artist in residence at La Cité des Arts of Paris, she questions the political situation of Qatar in a collection of several paintings designed as a cartoon during an open studio which took place at Doha Fire Station in April 2018.

-On this occasion, I had the opportunity to have a first interview with her and we had then approached the Masterpieces she was exhibiting.
+On this occasion, I had the opportunity to have a first interview with her and we discovered the masterpieces she was exhibiting.

 This time, I wanted to know more about her personal background as well as her professional steps.

 When did you start your artistic career ?
-Did a trigger happen inciting you to dedicate yourself to art ?
+Did something trigger you to dedicate yourself to art ?

 Art and design have been a great part of my life for a long time but it was the blockade that triggered my desire for a creative outlet.
 I started to create political art (something I have never done before) which paved the way for my career as an Artist.

 Do you think that you are taking part in a construction of Qatari identity ?
-Are you pretending to do that or the aim of your work is totally different ?
+Do you pursue this objective or is the aim of your work totally different ?

-The aim of my work is to present Middle Eastern and local issues using a global visual language that enables the diverse group of people who make up Qatar to better understand and process events around us.
+The aim of my work is to present Middle Eastern and local issues using a global visual language that enables the diverse group of people who make up Qatar, to understand better processes and events around us.

 What do your parents & grandparents think about your job ?
 Do they compare your job to the one they had ?

-Asside from being an artist I have a day job at Qatar Museums.
-My parents and family fully support my interest in art and have expressed their pride in my work.
+Aside from being an artist I have a day job at Qatar Museums.
+My parents and family fully support my interest in Arts and have expressed their pride in my work.

 Sometimes they become protective when I address sensitive issues relating to Gulf Countries politics and are afraid because our neighbouring countries don’t necessarily exercise the same freedoms we do.

-They do not compare, however, I do realize I am grateful they constantly remind me that I am able to do what I do in my time.
+They do not compare, however, I do realize – I am grateful for that – they constantly remind me that I am allowed to do what I do in my time.